connorwade/connorwade.github.io/src/content/blog/js-state-management-part2.md

 ---
 title: "How to: JavaScript State Management Without Libraries - Part 2"
-description: "How to build state stores or context"
+description: "How to use state stores or contexts on static websites"
 pubDate: "April 17 2024"
 draft: false
 ---